 CourseNursing Studies (Registered Nurse Children's Nursing) BSc (Hons)

 I chose to come to Surrey because I was impressed with the facilities and excited by the opportunity for an elective placement in the second year.
 The distance between the University and home was also appealing - far enough away that I would fully immerse myself in university life, but close enough to visit occasionally.

 The teaching staff on my children's nursing course are very friendly and work hard to help you achieve your best.
 I feel very well supported by all teachers, especially my personal tutor and my practice liaison tutor.

 I’ve undertaken a wide range of different clinical placements in the community and in hospitals.
 I really love how hands-on placement can be; you’re encouraged to practise your clinical skills by staff who are always supportive and aware of your learning needs.

 While on placement at a children’s hospice, I worked closely with a young boy who, due to illness, found it difficult to move unaided.
 We were able to take him and his sister into the hydrotherapy pool where he could move freely.
 He absolutely loved it in the pool, as did his sister.
 It was a great feeling to have been able to help the family create happy memories during a difficult period of their life.

 For my elective placement, I went to a paediatric cardiology ward.
 I'd definitely recommend an elective placement, as it is a great chance for you to explore another area of nursing, or to gain more experience in an area that you know you enjoy.

 "You’re encouraged to practise your clinical skills by staff who are always supportive and aware of your learning needs."

-I lived on campus for my first year and it was great.
+I lived in halls of residence for my first year and it was great.
 There were 14 of us in one flat, which meant there was always someone to talk to.
 Being on campus also meant I was close to everything.